robertn01/asciify/README.md

 # asciify

+Tiny background:

-Originally dedicated to a farewell of a colleague
+*  Originally dedicated to a farewell of a colleague

 Python scripts are at MVP-level (not elegant & tidy enough).